 The responsibilities of the Title IX Officer are to update the College’s sexual misconduct and discrimination policies to align with changes in laws and regulations; receive, track, and investigate complaints of sexual and interpersonal violence filed by students and employees; provide College-wide sexual violence and discrimination prevention training; and respond to and process Title IX accommodation requests from pregnant and parenting students.

 All College employees (faculty and staff) are expected to immediately report actual or suspected discrimination, harassment, or sexual misconduct to the Title IX Officer or VP of Human Resources.
-Any College employee who is not designated as a confidential resource in the Sexual Misconduct policy is required to share a report of sexual misconduct with the Title IX Officer.
+Any College employee who is not designated as a confidential resource in the Sex and Gender-Based Misconduct policy is required to share a report of sexual misconduct with the Title IX Officer.
 The Title IX officer or designee will conduct an initial assessment of the conduct, the reporting individual’s desired course of action, and the necessity for any interim remedies or accommodations to protect the safety of the reporting individual or the community.

 What is Title IX?